EricGomesGregory/DnD-Wulfgar/Wulfgar/Equipment/Misc/3-Rare/Rings.md

 You are immune to the Poisoned condition, and you gain resistance to poison damage.

 Whenever you suffer poison damage a wood-bark like growth spreads from the finger of the ring.
 Breaking the attunement to this item doesn't remove the growth.

+#### Sapphire Silver Ring
+*Wondrous item (ring), rare* (Attunement)
+___
+A ornate silver ring with a sapphire ball in its center.

+***Cold Resistance.***
+You gain resistance to Cold damage.

+Whenever you suffer poison damage a white furr spreads from the finger of the ring.
+Breaking the attunement to this item doesn't remove the growth.